-4.1 The School does not use artificial intelligence software as a decision-making tool at any stage of the recruitment process, including in respect of external and internal applications and promotion proposals.
+The School does not use artificial intelligence software as a decision-making tool at any stage of the recruitment process, including in respect of external and internal applications and promotion proposals.

-5 Pre-employment checks
+5 Pre-Employment Checks

-- 5.1 In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs and the Boarding schools: national minimum standards for boarding schools (September 2022) the School carries out a number of preemployment checks in respect of all prospective staff. - 5.2 In fulfilling its obligations to carry out pre-employment checks the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs and the Boarding schools: national minimum standards the School carries out a number of pre-employment checks in respect of all prospective staff.

+In fulfilling its obligations to carry out pre-employment checks the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age.

-6 Online Searches
+5.1 Online Searches

-- 6.1 In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-In accordance with paragraph 221 of KCSIE this will include online searches of internet candidates (online searches).
+- 5.1.1 In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
+In accordance with paragraph 226 of KCSIE this will include online searches of internet candidates (online searches).
 The online searches the School carries out may include searches of internet search engines, websites, and social media platforms.
-Applicants are asked in the application form to provide details of their online profile, including account names, social media and professional networking site handles and details of websites on which the applicant is featured or named.
+Applicants are asked in the application form to provide details of their online profile, including account names and social media handles.
 This information will be used to carry out online searches.
-Applicants are not required to provide account passwords or to grant the School access to social media or professional networking account content that is not publicly available.
-However, if information (such as profile pictures and/or account bios) is publicly available when a social media or professional networking site account is locked and can therefore be viewed by the School it may be taken into account as part of the online search. - 6.2 Online searches may be carried out at the shortlisting stage or after an offer of employment has been made (but prior to work commencing).
-The School will not carry out online searches as part of its initial sift of applications. - 6.3 The School will determine how it approaches online searches on a case-by-case basis.
-However, all applicants for a role at the School will be treated consistently with regard to online searches. - 6.4 Wherever possible online searches will be undertaken by a person who will play no other part in the recruitment process (including the shortlisting exercise) or the appointment decision.
-In carrying out online searches the School is looking for any publicly available information about an applicant that: - 6.4.1 may be relevant to their suitability to carry out the role for which they have applied; - 6.4.2 may be relevant to their suitability to work at the School or in an education setting; - 6.4.3 is of a safeguarding nature; and / or - 6.4.4 may have an impact on the School's reputation (whether positive or negative). - 6.5 Any information generated from online searches will be entered in an 'online search results record'.
-Where online searches are undertaken on shortlisted applicants any relevant information generated will be provided to the interview panel for discussion with shortlisted applicants at interview.
-Where online searches are undertaken on the successful applicant only any relevant information generated will be discussed prior to employment commencing.
-All offers of employment will be conditional upon the School being satisfied that the successful applicant is suitable to work at the School in light of any information generated from online searches.
+Applicants are not required to provide account passwords or to grant the School access to private social media accounts. - 5.1.2 Online searches may be carried out at the shortlisting stage or after an offer of employment has been made (but prior to work commencing).
+The School will not carry out online searches as part of its initial sift of applications. - 5.1.3 The School will determine how it approaches online searches on a case-bycase basis.
+However, all applicants for a role at the School will be treated consistently with regard to online searches. - 5.1.4 Wherever possible online searches will be undertaken by a person who will play no other part in the recruitment process (including the shortlisting exercise) or the appointment decision.
+In carrying out online searches the School is looking for any publicly available information about an applicant that: - (a) may be relevant to their suitability to carry out the role for which they have applied; - (B) may be relevant to their suitability to work at the School or in an education setting; - (C) is of a safeguarding nature; and / or